billyc/keyboard/docs/README.md

 Some older Turkish words still use the circumflex `^` e.g. *bekârım*.
 You can type those by using what's called "dead key" combinations:

 * First type `SHIFT`+`RIGHT-ALT`+`6` (the circumflex key) -- nothing will show up on your screen
 * Then type the vowel.
-You will see the letter with the little hat: â, ô, ê, î magically appear.
+The letter with the cute little hat will magically appear: â, ô, ê, î

 ### Installation